-- The program is presented as asynchronous online courses and thus attendance in Canton will not be necessary.
+- May take asynchronous online courses and thus attendance in Canton will not be necessary.

-- Will have internships in the last semester of study.
+- Will have internship possibilities in the last semester of study.

 - Will have a diverse background in health sciences, health care management, and business management upon completion of the program.

 - Upward mobility in management of allied health fields

-- Business sector jobs in administration as well as accounting and finance
+- Business sector jobs in administration within industry, education, government as well as health care

 - Refer to the table of high school course prerequisites for admission.

-- Students must be prepared to take ENGL 102 (Oral and Written Expression).
+- Students must be prepared to take Expository Writing (ENGL 101) or Oral and Written Expression (ENLG 102).